Jehovah’s Witnesses’ Belief in Jesus

 Jehovah’s Witnesses believe that “in his prehuman existence, Jesus was a created spirit being….
 Jesus had a beginning and could never be coequal with God in power or eternity” (“What Does God Require of Us?”
 1996, Watch Tower Bible and Tract Society of New York).
 They believe Jesus was only an angel and teach in their publications that “The foremost angel, both in power and authority, is the archangel, Jesus Christ, also called Michael” (“The Truth About Angels” (1995), The Watchtower, November 1).

-But the Bible testifies of the divinity of Jesus.
-When Jesus’ birth was prophesied in the book of Isaiah, it says, “For unto us a child is born, unto us a son is given: and the government shall be upon his shoulder: and his name shall be called Wonderful, Counsellor, The mighty God, The everlasting Father, The Prince of Peace” (Isaiah 9:6).
-The Son mentioned in this verse is also called the mighty God and everlasting Father.
-This is a prophecy of the Messiah or Jesus.
-The New Testament clearly states that Jesus is equal with God the Father (Philippians 2:5-6).
-Jesus Himself said, “I and my Father are one (John 10:30).
+The Bible clearly testifies to the divinity of Jesus.
+The Old Testament predicted the Messiah’s birth, “For unto us a child is born, unto us a son is given: and the government shall be upon his shoulder: and his name shall be called Wonderful, Counsellor, the mighty God, the everlasting Father, the Prince of Peace” (Isaiah 9:6).
+The Son mentioned in this verse is also called the mighty God and everlasting Father, “whose goings forth are from of old, from [a]everlasting” (Micah 5:2).

-God the Father Himself said, “This is my beloved Son, in whom I am well pleased” (Matthew 3:17).
+God the Father Himself declared of Jesus, “This is my beloved Son, in whom I am well pleased” (Matthew 3:17; 12:18; 17:5; Mark 1:11; 9:7; Luke 9:35; 2 Peter 1:17).
 Jesus said, “Believe me that I am in the Father, and the Father in me: or else believe me for the very works’ sake” (John 14:11).
-No other man has ever done the mighty works that Jesus did.
 Early in His earthly ministry, Jesus said: “…All should honor the Son just as they honor the Father.
 He who does not honor the Son does not honor the Father who sent Him” (John 5:23).
 Sadly, Jehovah’s Witnesses do not honor Jesus as they honor the Father for they don’t worship Jesus.

-Unlike angels who have always rejected worship from humans (Revelation 22:9; Acts 14), Jesus “who knew no sin” (2 Corinthians 5:21; 1 Peter 2:22), accepted the worship of His followers (Matthew 14:33; John 9:38; Matthew 28:9; Matthew 28:17; Luke 24:52), which means that He is Divine.
-God did not punish Jesus for not giving glory to God the Father, but He did punish king Herod when he accepted to be called a god by his subjects and did not give praise to God the Father (Acts 12:23).
+Unlike angels who have always rejected worship from humans (Revelation 22:9; Acts 14), Jesus, the Son of God, “who knew no sin” (2 Corinthians 5:21; 1 Peter 2:22), accepted the worship of His followers (Matthew 14:33; John 9:38; Matthew 28:9; Matthew 28:17; Luke 24:52; Hebrews 1:6), which means that He is Divine.
+God did not punish Jesus for claiming divinity, but He did punish King Herod when he accepted to be called a god by his subjects and did not give praise to God the Father (Acts 12:23).

 The apostle John prophetically saw the moment when all will worship Jesus: “Then I looked, and I heard the voice of many angels around the throne, the living creatures, and the elders; and the number of them was ten thousand times ten thousand, and thousands of thousands, saying with a loud voice: “Worthy is the Lamb who was slain To receive power and riches and wisdom, And strength and honor and glory and blessing!”
 And every creature which is in heaven and on the earth and under the earth and such as are in the sea, and all that are in them, I heard saying: “Blessing and honor and glory and power Be to Him who sits on the throne, And to the Lamb, forever and ever!”
 Then the four living creatures said, “Amen!”
 And the twenty-four elders fell down and worshiped Him who lives forever and ever” (Revelation 5:11-14).
 Jesus is this Lamb ( John 1:29).